gputtley/INNFER/docs/config.md

 - **Main keys:**
   - **train_test_val_split:** Ratio for train/test/validation datasets (e.g. "0.8:0.1:0.1").
   - **save_extra_columns:** Extra variables to save for different process types.
 This can be useful for custom modules.
   - **standardisation:** Precomputed mean and standard deviation values for standardising features per category and process.
+If this is not provided, it will be calculated in the PreProcess step.
 - **Example:**
 ```python
 "preprocess": {